 This life-sized spider is an amazing survival from the earliest days of such delicate machines.
 It was most probably made in Southern Germany, just after 1600.
 It was wound up with a key, and when propelled across a table on wheels beneath, the legs moved up and down by a tiny cam mechanism inside its body.

 Not all robot entertainers looked immediately life-like.
-This machine—c.1740—is a lathe, which replicated automatically the tasks of a human worker making decorated wooden medallions.
+This machine from around 1740 is a lathe, which automatically replicated the tasks of a human worker making decorated wooden medallions.
 The machine’s owner is unclear, but it was someone who had the prestige and money to employ some of the finest metal craftsmen working.

 Before machines became lifeless and rote, they were the life of the party.